monte-mahlum/monte-mahlum.github.io/_pages/about.md

 {% include base_path %}

-My industry interests include (1) complex systems architecture and networked systems, particularily in distributed settings with concurrent, interdependent operations; (2) machine learning, specifically with (hyper)graph structured data; and (3) database systems.
+My industry interests include (1) complex systems architecture and networked systems, particularily in distributed settings with concurrent, interdependent operations; (2) machine learning and neuro-symbolic reasoning, specifically with (hyper)graph structured data; and (3) database systems.
 My principal aim in these domains is to responsibly integrate advanced mathematics into complex and critical systems.

-My academic interests include (but are not limited to) (1) category theory, type theory, topos theory, and algebraic topology & geometry; and, somewhat,separately (2) machine learning and numerical methods.
+My academic interests include (but are not limited to) (1) category theory, type theory, topos theory, and algebraic topology & geometry; and, somewhat separately, (2) machine learning.
 Some of my favorite studies live at the join of these two veins, e.g., neural sheaf diffusion and hypergraph representation learning.

 You can find my GitHub [here](https://github.com/monte-mahlum).